Tony Powell (footballer): Footballer

 Powell began his career with AFC Bournemouth.
-In December 1974, Bournemouth sent him to Norwich City in exchange for Trevor Howard.
-He was voted Norwich City player of the year in 1979.
-In 1981, he moved to the United States to play for San Jose Earthquakes of the North American Soccer League.
+In 1974, Bournemouth sent him to Norwich City, in exchange for Trevor Howard.
+Norwich won the promotion to First Division soon after this.
+He was voted Norwich City Player of the Season in 1979.
+He was seen as a "family man" figure in the team.

+In August 1981, Powell moved to the United States, playing for the San Jose Earthquakes in the North American Soccer League.
 He spent two outdoor and two indoor seasons with the Earthquakes.
 During the second indoor season, the Earthquakes, under the name Golden Bay Earthquakes, competed in the Major Indoor Soccer League.
 In 1983, he moved to the Seattle Sounders.